sparkmicro/Ki-nTree/README.md

 <img src="images/doc/digikey_api_approval_request2.png"  width="800" height="auto">

+> On Chrome, if the "Proceed to localhost (unsafe)" link does not appear, enable the following flag: [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost)

 Lastly, a new page will open with a "You may now close this window." message, proceed to get the token.

 </p>